scorebo/scorebo/README.md

 ## Self-correcting Bayesian Optimization (SCoreBO) through Bayesian Active Learning official repository for NeurIPS 2023.

 This repository makes use of BOTorch[1], Gpytorch[2], Ax as submodules, as well as Hydra to run experiments, since each of these repositories contain necessary modifications to make all experiments runnable.
+All experiments are run with seed 1-MAX_REPS, where the number of max repetitions is specified for each benchmark in each caption in the paper.

 ### TO RUN:
 0. Retrieve the necessary repositories: